Dr. Cento Veljanovski

 Cento has assisted with clearance of some of the world’s largest mergers including Carnival/P&O Princess Cruises, MCI/WorldCom, Vodafone/Manessmann, Seagrams/Polygram, AOL/Time Warner, Telia/Telenor, and Telia/Sonera.

-Cento has degrees in economics and law (BEcon (Hons), MEcon, DPhil) and is an associate member of the Chartered Institute of Arbitrators (ACIArb).
+Cento has degrees in economics and law (BEc (Hons), MEc, DPhil) and is an associate member of the Chartered Institute of Arbitrators (ACIArb).
 After a short period at the Australian Federal Department of the Treasury, Cento was a Commonwealth Scholar and then research fellow at the Centre for Socio-Legal Studies, Oxford University.
 He has held academic positions in UK, US, Canadian and Australian universities; and was the Research Director of the Institute of Economic Affairs (IEA), an influential economics think tank.
-He has published extensively on the economics of competition, regulation and law, and is on the editorial boards of the UK Competition Law Reports.
-Cento is IEA Fellow in Law and Economics at the Institute of Economic Affairs.
+He has published extensively on the economics of competition, regulation and law, and was on the editorial board of the UK Competition Law Reports.
+Cento’s ‘groundbreaking’ practitioners book Cartel Damages – Principles, measurement and economics will be published by Oxford University Press in early 2020.

 |Direct Line:||+44 (0) 20 7376 4418|